laravel/docs/pennant.md

 <a name="creating-features"></a>
 ## Creating Features

-A feature is a Closure that returns the initial value for the specific feature.
+When creating a feature you will want to provide a name and a Closure that returns the initial value for the specific feature.
 Typically, features are defined in a service provider using the `Feature` facade.
 The Closure will be passed the "scope" for the feature check, which would commonly be the currently authenticated user.

 In this example, we will define a feature for rolling out a new API implementation incrementally to our application's users.